subspace/subnomicon/docs/consensus/consensus/archiving.md

 A *record* of blockchain history is a vector of $2^{15}$ *chunks*.

-A *chunk* is Autonomys Network’s smallest atomic unit of data measurement.
+A *chunk* is Subspace’s smallest atomic unit of data measurement.
 A *chunk* is a field element for KZG and is 254 bits in size.
 We usually round it up to 32 bytes by padding with zero for convenience.

 A *piece* is a *record* concatenated with a *KZG commitment* and a *witness* of inclusion in a specific *segment*.